-Designing visual identities for independent professional practices
+Designing visual identities for women-led studios and practices

-This selection of work is the result of a collaborative process: defining values and aspirations, establishing a meaningful direction for the project, and designing with intentions in mind.
+This selection of work is the result of a collaborative process: defining values and aspirations, establishing a meaningful direction for the project, and designing with clients’ intentions in mind.

 Small Magic Ceramics by Zipporah Camille Thompson

 A facet of artist Zipporah Camille Thompson’s practice, Small Magic is handmade ceramics that revolve around themes of ritual, the cosmos, and the wild.

 The wordmark is fully custom lettering.
 From the start, Zipporah was interested in letterforms made from simple, geometric shapes, to play off of the organic qualities of her work.
 The final lettering balances elementary forms with interconnection.

 For the icon, I put together a broad study of celestial and earthly symbols for Zipporah to review.
 Zipporah was drawn to luna moths, stars, and vessels.
 I composed these elements into an icon that feels animate and cosmic.
 The colorway consist of a selection of Zipporah’s most frequently used colors.

 A supporting visual element, the moth, is a versatile graphic derived from the logo and Zipporah’s influences.
 She can adapt it for any use.